Geri-Borbas/iOS.Library.eppz_kit/README.md

 ## ![eppz!kit](http://www.eppz.eu/beacons/eppz!.png) eppz!kit
 The collection of the usefuls.
+Objective-C everydayers.

 #### EPPZUserDefaults
 A really convenient way to store objects in NSUserDefault without any piece of boilerplate code.
 See the testbed project and the corresponding article on design at [eppz!settings](https://github.com/eppz/eppz-settings).